-The course intends to give students a broad understanding of the evolution and latest development in mobile sensing systems and applications, from the conventional mote-class sensors, to mobile device based sensing, and the future of information centric sensing.
-They will also be trained for essential research skills, including literature study and critique, oral presentation, problem formulation, solution development, and formal writing.
-Through hand-on and cutting edge research problems, they can practice their skills by developing and evaluating designs through prototypes and/or simulations.
+The course intends to give students a broad understanding of the evolution and latest development in mobile sensing systems and applications, from the conventional mote-class sensors, to mobile device based sensing, and the future of a rich combination of heterogeneous devices.
+Students will also be trained for essential research skills, including literature study and critique, oral presentation, problem formulation, solution development, and formal writing.
+Through hand-on and cutting edge research problems, students can practice their skills by developing and evaluating designs through prototypes and/or simulations.